The Software and Hardware That Actually Earns Its Spot

 3D Printed SSD Sleeves for T7 Shield

-Cable & Accessory Organization: LVNA MAP System
+Cable and Accessory Organization: LVNA MAP System

-Stream Deck with Capture One Plugin
+Stream Deck With the Capture One Plugin

-A Stream Deck gives you programmable physical buttons for any shortcut or action you use frequently.
-Paired with the Capture One plugin, you can map ratings, color tags, tool switching, and just about anything else to a single button press.
-It eliminates a lot of repetitive keyboard shortcuts and keeps your eyes on the screen instead of hunting for key combos.
-Available in standard and XL sizes depending on how many buttons you want within reach.
+A Stream Deck gives you programmable physical buttons for any shortcut you use a lot.
+Paired with the Capture One plugin, you can map ratings, color tags, tool switching, and basically anything else to one press.